houcem24/houcem24/README.md

 - 🔭 I’m currently a data science engineering student

-- 🌱 I’m currently learning Pyhton, Angular & Flask
+- 🌱 I’m currently learning Python, Angular & Flask

 - 👯 I’m looking for any new exciting opportunities